Nabdip-Dev/A7-keen-keeper/README.md

 ### 💙 Stay connected.
 Never lose touch.

 <p>
 Track your friendships, log meaningful interactions, and visualize your relationship journey — all in one place.
-Build stronger connections by staying consistent and mindful.
+Build stronger connections by staying consistent and mindful .
 </p>

 <br/>